 Korean citizenship by naturalization and its requirements

-- you have held permanent residency in South Korea for a minimum period of 5 years;
+- holding permanent residency in South Korea for a minimum period of 5 years;

-- you are an adult according to the Civil Code in South Korea;
+- being an adult, according to the Civil Code in South Korea;

-- you have a clean criminal record during your stay here;
+- having a clean criminal record during your stay here;

-- you have appropriate knowledge of Korea’s culture, language, and traditions.
+- having appropriate knowledge of Korea’s culture, language, and traditions.

 Out of these, Korean residency is one of the most important aspects to consider before applying for citizenship.
 Should you want to apply for a permanent residence permit first, you can rely on our law firm in Korea.